Hi, I’m Camille.

 I am an Oregon-based travel and lifestyle content creator and mother of two.
 As a native of the Pacific Northwest who was born in Seattle and has been living in Oregon since 2007, I strive to experience and share the best of the great Northwest, with an emphasis on family-friendly outdoor excursions.
 I am also a nature lover who values conservation, community, hiking and savoring the bounty of our local farms and vineyards with and without my family in tow.

-The ironic thing is, just as I was about to click the “publish” button, COVID-19 happened and everything changed.
-A large part of what I wanted to write about, travel and adventures with kids, didn’t fit this new normal.
-Suddenly, many of us were scrambling to homeschool our kids, keep our jobs (if we were lucky enough to have them), and possibly get out of our PJ’s at some point during the day.
-It was quite laughable to write about dream trips or entertaining.
+I always wanted to start a blog, but life kept getting in the way.
+Tournesol Adventures was conceived before the pandemic and born as the world as we’d known it was unraveling.
+Right before COVID-19, I was between professional jobs and finally about to click “publish” on my first blog post, and we went into lockdown.
+A large part of what I planned to write about, travel and adventures with kids, didn’t seem to fit our new normal.
+Suddenly, many of us were scrambling to homeschool our kids, keep our jobs (if we were lucky enough to have them), and possibly get out of our PJs at some point during the day.
+It felt quite laughable to write about dream trips.

 Yet, after an initial shelter-in-place low when I nearly bailed on the project, I went back to the drawing board.
 As I began to put pen to paper, good things started to happen, and the blog started guiding me forward.
 It has helped me cherish trip memories I’ve had, find new and creative ways to keep adventuring locally, seek out new excursions close to home, appreciate the here and now, and keep dreaming of a post-pandemic world.